 [Please note that the above quote is referring to whiteness as a social construct, not to white privilege. ]

-DIRTY WHITE MATTER is a community-based art collaboration that challenges white supremacy
+DIRTY WHITE MATTER is a community-based art collaboration that challenges and uncovers how everyday systems perpetuate white supremacy.

 This project uses everyday materials, recorded interviews and group discussion.
-It focuses on what white female and femme folks can do to be accountable to women of color. hrough guided exercises, participants manipulate symbolic materials, like tampons, cotton face wipes and Q-tips, that visually represent harmful narratives about whiteness, such as cleanliness and purity.
-While working we listen to and discuss recorded interviews of non-white females sharing their experiences with whiteness.
-I then incorporate participants' altered materials into new sculptures like The silent edge of the shallow.
+It focuses on what white female and femme folks can do to be accountable to women of color, though all are welcome.
+Through guided art exercises participants manipulate everyday materials that visually represent whiteness.
+While participants work we listen to interviews with women of color discussing their experiences with whiteness and white females.
+Afterwards, we discuss as a group.

-You can join for one or several dates.
+You can register for free at below or simply show up and you are welcome to join for one or several dates.
 Each event will be different.
 (You do not need to be cis female to participate.)

 • Upcoming dates (2018):